mattwooll-a/FB-BEV_VIS/README.md

 * More model weights will be released later.

+## Changes
+I've mainly just change the file output and added a vis tool script, make sure to run the test first to create the data (also change the .py config to point to your nuscenes data) then run  python tools/analysis_tools/vis_occupancy_pred.py "YOUR DATA HERE ie /home/user/FB-BEV_VIS/test/fbocc-r50-cbgs_depth_16f_16x4_20e/Wed_Oct__8_14_25/occupancy_pred"  --output occupancy_sequence.mp4     --fps 10

 ## License

 Copyright © 2022 - 2023, NVIDIA Corporation.
 All rights reserved.